Optimus Prime (comics)

 Optimus Prime is an American science fiction comic book series written by John Barber, with art by penciller Kei Zama and colorist Josh Burcham.
 It is published by IDW Publishing in collaboration with Hasbro.

-The series is a direct continuation to The Transformers: Robots in Disguise, featuring Optimus Prime as the main protagonist, and is set in the Hasbro Comic Book Universe.
+The series is a direct continuation to The Transformers: Robots in Disguise, featuring Optimus Prime as the protagonist, and is set in the Hasbro Comic Book Universe.

 The first issue was released on December 14, 2016 alongside Transformers: Lost Light as part of the Hasbro Reconstruction comic book line.
 The final issue was released on November 21, 2018, in the announcement of a reboot series for 2019.